BerkeleyAutomation/dvrk-vismpc/README.md

 After that, running `import zivid` should work, and then we later install Tensorflow and other neural network code in that virtualenv.

+## Calibration

+Before using the robot, we need to calibrate it to ensure that we have a mapping from coordinates in `[-1,1]` to coordinates w.r.t. the robot's base frame.
+Put a 5x5 checkerboard on top of the foam rubber.
+Then go into the `tests/` folder and run `python test_03_checkerboard_pick_test.py` to check the calibration.
+Use the system Python (it's Python 2.7).
+Once it looks good, save the calibration file (!!) and then move on to experiments.

 ## Experimental Usage

 Performing our experiments involves several steps, due to loading a separate